 The pet food industry and socialization

 Most veterinarians are trained by a system that profits when dogs are sick.
 In the pet food industry, we find byproducts that are not eaten by humans.
 They found a way for guardians of animals to pay not only for the fat and waste that is injected in cheap products and deemed unfit for human consumption but also in the form of the vet bills that later come in the game.
 The introduction of grains into the diets of domestic pets was motivated by economic reasons, not because of their nutritional needs.
 Industries are non-human entities which generally aim at reducing the cost of their production.
+The pet food industry is using waste products from different industries (Brewers Rice), inflammatory products (soybean oil) and processed junk ingredients that natural bodies struggle to recognize and process.
 It is foolish to expect them to have human attributes, like a heart-centered approach and compassion.
 Some companies are paid to collect and process the dead bodies of animals in medical labs, slaughterhouses, animal shelters and veterinary offices and to use the pet food market to make a profit from these otherwise unusable waste products.
 Manufacturers tend to put indigestible ingredients (oils and a too high fat contain, certain vegetables, supplements, garlic) in their products.
 They coat the food with a cooked fat-based liquid extracted from animals.
 Another common product used to convince dogs that the food is edible is used rancid grease stabilized with chemicals.
 BARF menus are often supplemented with useless nutritional fragments and might be too high in fat.
 In ground meat, fat can not be removed.
 In addition, the idea that puppies should be isolated until their vaccination does not make a lot of sense.
 It tends to cause an insecure environment for the social abilities of young dogs.
 They find themselves with 2 options in reaction of this forced social distancing : aggression or retreat.
 Both of these behaviors are undesirable.
 Early socialization ensures harmony and is best done in a leash-free environment.
 Adult dogs usually sniff and leave puppies.
 Nevertheless, it’s good to stay under the radar about the fact that we don’t vaccinate our pets, especially where there is an attempt to pressure and intimidate.